endorphin3d/endorphin/docs/firmware.md

 ---
 layout: default
-title: Getting Started
+title: Firmware
-nav_order: 1
+nav_order: 3
-permalink: docs/getting-started
+permalink: docs/firmware
 has_toc: false
 ---

-{% capture preface %}
-The Endorphin uses a slightly different belt setup from the original Ender 5, known as a "Markforged kinematic" or Hybrid CoreXY.
-In this setup the X belt moves like a CoreXY but the Y axis remains in its original Ender 5 cartesian setup--one of the main reasons why the Endorphin is is so much faster to build than a CoreXY conversion.
-{% endcapture %}
-{% include docs-preface.html
-  title="# Getting Started"
-  image="/assets/images/docs/getting-started/belt-path.png"
-  content=preface
-%}

-{% capture kinematic %}
-Now, if you know anything about CoreXY machines you know that unlike cartesian printers, CoreXY printers don't have an "X stepper" or a "Y stepper" because a movement of one stepper affects both belts.
-In the Markforged kinematic, this is only partially the case:

-- The X stepper can move the printhead along the X axis by simply moving its belt while the Y belt stays stationary
-- The Y stepper only has to worry about moving the gantry linearly along the Y axis (cartesian style)
-- BUT when the Y stepper moves the gantry, the length of the X belt on either side of the gantry is affected and thus the X stepper must also move to compensate

-Luckily this kinematic is supported by both Klipper and the stock Marlin firmware (with a small modification).
-{% endcapture %}
-{% include docs-step.html
-  heading="#### Motion Diagram"
-  image="/assets/images/docs/getting-started/kinematic.png"
-  content=kinematic
-%}

-## Software
+# Firmware

 {: .warning }
-Don't make these configuration changes until *AFTER* you've printed out all the parts for at least stage 1!
+Don't make these changes until *AFTER* you've printed out all the parts for at least stage 1!
 You need a working printer (or a second printer) to get stage 1 off the ground.

+- TOC
+{:toc}

+---

 ### Klipper